shamanec/ios-appium-docker/README.md

 ## Add devices to the configuration file from list of connected devices using the script  (Recommended)

+ **Note** You don't need to do this if you are not going to use either of the listeners and will just spin up a single container for testing.

 1. Execute **./services.sh control** and select option **9) Add a device**
 2. Type device name
 3. Select device from list of connected devices.